On analysis of open optimization algorithms: Introduction

 \subsection{Contribution}

 We investigate incremental dissipativity as a tool to analyze optimization algorithms which can be written as the interconnection of a linear system and a set of oracles.
-In this work \begin{enumerate} \item We recover known results for closed algorithms, and show links to monotone operator theory. \item We derive linear matrix inequality-based test for the robustness analysis of open optimization algorithms, yielding incremental small gain guarantees with respect to the propagation of noise or disturbances. \item We derive results allowing us to analyze closed-loop performance of optimization-in-the-loop, that is, the direct interconnection of an algorithm and a plant. \end{enumerate}
+In this work \begin{enumerate} \item we introduce a class of \textit{open} optimization algorithms and show its relevance; \item we derive linear matrix inequality-based test for robustness analysis of open optimization algorithms, yielding incremental small gain guarantees with respect to the propagation of noise or disturbances; \item we provide results allowing us to analyze closed-loop performance of optimization-in-the-loop, that is, the direct interconnection of an algorithm and a plant. \end{enumerate}